Lyrical Moments | Singapore Wedding Photography

 The next one that I photographed in Morocco, entitled Hand-some, was printed on lustre paper.

 Also, all these works were shot on my Hasselblad H4D-40, a digital medium format setup which gives incredible details and tonality when we print it.
-It’s really about how effortless and how smooth the details are being drawn, and this is something that make me wish that all competitions are at least 16″x20″ in print size! icon smile Printing for Competitions
+It’s really about how effortless and how smooth the details are being drawn, and this is something that make me wish that all competitions are at least 16″x20″ in print size! 🙂

 We have consolidated over 100 prints from 6 photographers to share out the freight cost.
 Trust me, a 5.4kg parcel ain’t cheap, but sharing it among 6 photographers makes it really affordable at USD$17 per pax.
 Good luck Team Singapore!